 Logo animation breathes new life into a brand’s identity in a way still images and flat text can’t.
 Sometimes even just a few frames of animation can engage our audience and can create that extra attention.
 Take a look at some of our favorite animated logo techniques and learn why they’re so effective.

-Here are some other examples of the morph logo:
+Here are some other examples of the morph logo animation:

 If you’re thinking about Shazam, you’re probably thinking about music, and the pulsing glow brings to mind a high-energy beat.
 By bringing the logo to life with the very thing that drives Shazam, it appeals to music lovers even more.

-Here are some other examples of the pulse logo:
+Here are some other examples of the pulse logo animation:

 How do you animate a plain-text logo?
 Simple: Spell it out and give it a flourish.
 The flowing font and the gliding ink drop are so soothing you want to watch it loop, which is why designers Untime Studio chose it for their blog.
 Fiverr doer hectorromero198 has some other great examples of this technique in his portfolio.

-Here are some other examples of the spell-out logo:
+Here are some other examples of the spell-out logo animation:

 The Negative Space

 Skype’s logo animation forms in negative space as bubbles fly in and cluster together.
 It’s surprising and creates an engaging experience for users.
 For another cool version of animated negative space, see Fiverr Pro animteam’s Matthew Noah logo.

 Here are some other examples of the negative space logo animation: